jamesallardice/jslint-error-explanations/message-articles/weird-assignment.md

 As you can see, both of those cause the "Weird assignment" error.
 It's a simple fix though.
-Since `window.location` is effectively an alias for `window.location.href` they are interchangable which means we can make the two sides of the assignment different:
+Since `window.location` is effectively an alias for `window.location.href` they are interchangeable which means we can make the two sides of the assignment different:

 <!---